dishabeeraladinni/DH110-Spring23/Assignment06.md

 #### During my impression testing, I did a 5 second test and showed the design for 5 seconds.
 After the 5 second test, I asked her for her first impressions and what she could recall about the design.
 The following are her first impressions:

+* "Very clean and organized.
+I like [how] there was a logo"

 ## Final Design

 This is the final design of the interface: